 Will my carers come if I contract COVID?
 Yes, if you test positive to a COVID test we will complete a risk assessment and we advise our carers.
 Some carers are unable to work with clients while they are in isolation due to their own or their families vulnerabilities.
 We will provide you with a service once we have discussed ways to minimise the infection risk with you but it may have to be at a slightly different time or with a different carer.
 Carers will be wearing PPE throughout the visit as usual.
 If you have a cough the carers may wear visors.
 They may ask you to wear a mask and/ or visor too as needed.

 Have carers received a COVID vaccine?
 We have ensured all our carers have priority access to vaccines.
 From mid January 2021 all our carers have been able to book their COVID vaccine either through the local hubs or their GP.
-As of 15th February 2021 over 90% of our carers had received their first vaccination.
+As of 16 April 2021 96% of our carers have received their first vaccination, with 50% having received their second dose.
 Thank You NHS !

 Are carers regularly tested for COVID?
 Yes, The Care Company carers have access to weekly tests.
 We feel this is an important step and another tool that we can use to protect you and our carers by:

 identifying carers who may be asymptomatic and unaware that they have the virus, so they are able to self-isolate

 preventing and controlling the spread of the virus by identifying asymptomatic cases.

 What happens if a carer tests positive?
 If a carer receives a positive test result they will stop working immediately and self-isolate for 10 days as per Department of Health guidelines.
 We complete a risk assessment and make a list of all clients that the carer has been in contact with, in a similar way to NHS Test and Trace.
 We will advise all clients that the carer has visited.
 Department of Health guidance says that providing PPE has not been breached, the risk is minimal.